 - What’s the expected ROI?

-These questions will help you gain further insight into the nature of business opportunities you intend to pursue.
+These questions will help you gain further insight into the nature of the business opportunities you intend to pursue.
 In my experience, you can get at least 10% net margin in the paper rolls and it has a very short payback period of between 1-2 years, and the return on investment is very huge (about 50%).

 3. Get a Location

 Now that things are beginning to take shape, your next assignment would be to locate a good environment where your paper roll factory would be located.
 You might want to get a realtor involved since they are experts and have adequate information per time on the properties available for sale or lease.
 Be sure that you locate your plant in a non-residential area.
-This is so because you do not want to disturb the peace of the neighborhood with noisy machines and what have you.
-In fact, there are certain laws in different countries prohibiting manufacturing companies from locating their businesses in residential areas.
+This is so because you do not want to disturb the neighborhood’s peace with noisy machines and what have you.
+In fact, there are specific laws in different countries prohibiting manufacturing companies from locating their businesses in residential areas.

 There are many other factors you must consider when locating your factory, such as demographics, accessibility, and parking, basic infrastructure (water supply, power supply, good road network, and security), economic policy (free trade zones, bonded area), local workers labor cost, etc.